climate-and-health-datasci-Unicamp/ldl-cholesterol-climate-analysis/README.md

 [Project proposal video](https://drive.google.com/file/d/16P_fglul0e5NVvD1JWwW9koR-nYbb1sx/view) --->

 # Introduction
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The reports of the Brazilian Panel on Climate Change (PBMC) and the Intergovernmental Panel on Climate Change (IPCC) were unanimous in revealing that South America and Brazil already have records of climate change predicted in climate models (1) and highlight that the changes associated with global warming can alter the frequency, intensity, duration and timing of extreme events, resulting in extreme environmental conditions, even never seen before (2).
-The World Health Organization (WHO) concluded that these climate changes should cause approximately 250,000 additional deaths per year between 2030 and 2050 (3).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The World Health Organization (WHO) concluded that climate change is expected to cause approximately 250,000 additional deaths per year between 2030 and 2050 (3).
 Studies show that the impacts of climate change are disproportionately affecting the health of populations, and especially of the vulnerable population (4).